cised-ca/social-enterprise-directory/api/mocks/README.md

-Directory used to hold mocks used when swagger runs in mock mode
+Directory used to hold mock controllers for when swagger runs in mock mode